ena0828/improved_3dtg/README.md

 ## Disclaimer

-This is an **unofficial** reimplementation of the paper *Textured Gaussians for Enhanced 3D Scene Appearance Modeling*.
-Major changes include:
+This is an **unofficial** reimplementation of the paper *Textured Gaussians for Enhanced 3D Scene Appearance Modeling* that highlights the key components of the paper, including:
+- Ray-Gaussian intersection
+- Texture Gaussians UV mapping
+- Generaralized Gaussian apperance model with spatially-varying colors and alpha values

+Major differences between this codebase and the original implementation include:
 - Exact [2DGS](https://surfsplatting.github.io/) rasterization is used instead of flattening 3D Gaussians and using 3DGS rasterization as used in the original implementation.
 This is a more accurate way of mapping 2D textures to Gaussians.
 - The [3DGS-MCMC](https://ubc-vision.github.io/3dgs-mcmc/) densificaiton strategy is used to flexibly control the number of Gaussians in the model.